Signs You’re Not Just ‘Stressed’

 When to Consider Getting Help

 It’s not always easy to know when to seek mental health support.
-You might brush it off as a rough patch or feel like you should be able to handle it on your own.
-But if your feelings are interfering with daily life, relationships, or overall well-being, it may be time to reach out for help.
+You might write it off as a rough patch or feel like you should be able to push through on your own.
+But if what you’re experiencing is consistently interfering with your daily life, relationships, or overall wellbeing, that’s worth paying attention to.

 Taking the First Step

 It’s completely normal to feel nervous about reaching out for mental health services.
 New experiences, especially ones that involve vulnerability, can be intimidating.
-However, seeking support is a courageous decision that demonstrates strength, not weakness.
+But seeking support is a courageous decision that reflects strength, not weakness.

 What to Expect When Reaching Out for Help